rathi710/mern-blog-app/README.md

 -   [Express.js](https://expressjs.com/): A popular Node.js framework to build scalable server-side for web applications.
 -   [Mongoose](https://mongoosejs.com/): An ODM(Object Data Modelling)library for MongoDB and Node.js
 -   [Heroku](http://heroku.com/): A platform(PaaS) to deploy full stack web applications for free.
+-   [Docker](https://www.docker.com/): A containerization platform that packages your application and its dependencies into a container for consistent and portable deployment.
+-   [Kubernetes](https://kubernetes.io/): An open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.

 ## Features